ocxtal/comb/README.md

 # Comb aligner

 Comb aligner is a prototype implementation of a graphical local alignment algorithm, calculating a set of high-scoring paths between two nucleotide string graphs.
-The aligner accepts FASTA, FASTQ, and [GFA](https://github.com/GFA-spec/GFA-spec) format for the input (query and reference) sequences and dumps alignments in the [SAM](https://github.com/samtools/hts-specs) or a [Graphical Pairwise Alignment (GPA)](https://github.com/ocxtal/gpa) format.
+The aligner accepts FASTA, FASTQ, and [GFA](https://github.com/GFA-spec/GFA-spec) format for the input (query and reference) sequences and dumps alignments in the [SAM](https://github.com/samtools/hts-specs) or the [Graphical Pairwise Alignment (GPA)](https://github.com/ocxtal/gpa) format.

 ## Overview of the algorithm